 Obviously, this type of money should provide you with a wonderfully comfortable retirement.

 Remember, these numbers are all for individual investors.
-Married couples have the ability to combine their retirement savings to increase their wealth-building power.
+Married couples can combine their retirement savings to increase their wealth-building power.
 So, while saving $18,000 a year by yourself may not be within reach, it could be achievable as a household.

 Rather than deflate or discourage you, hopefully, these numbers will motivate you to save as much as you can for as long as you can do it.
 The power of compounding interest is real, and you can make it work to your advantage.
 The more you are able to save, the better off you’ll be in retirement.